 Get Therapy to Minimize the Effects of Divorce on Kids

 Although you might not think you need therapy at the time of a divorce, it is often something that will make a huge difference to you and your child.
-The simple act of being able to sit in a room and tell the truth about how the divorce is impacting them is something a child will be grateful for.
+The simple act of being able to sit in a room and tell the truth about how the divorce is affecting them is something a child will be grateful for.
 We all deal with things like this in a different way and often communication is lacking between different parties involved.
 It is always better to understand how your child feels and why, and this will help you to provide them with the moral support they need and it will strengthen your bond.

 Don’t Gossip to Your Child About the Divorce or Their Other Parent